Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Hamdeok Beach is located towards the north of Seongsan Ilchulbong.

-It’s my favorite beach in Jeju Island, and not really for the beach but for the whole surrounding area.
+It’s my favorite beach in Jeju Island, and not really for the beach itself but its many vantage points.

 There’s two beach areas along with trails that lead to gorgeous viewpoints where you can see the teal waters from above.